focolab/sleep-classifier/README.md

 # sleep-classifier

 This repo implements a scheme to assign sleep states for mice undergoing simultaneous EEG and EMG recording.
 An unsupervised classifier uses two features, EMG and EEG rms power, to make conservative predictions of Non REM and Wake epochs, and defers the more challenging epochs, including REM, to manual scoring.
+The results of this analysis are summarized in a figure like the one shown here.

 <img src="./aux/plotx-trial-335-day-1.png" alt="drawing" width="900">